mikerodionov/MSFT-Certifications/MSFT/AZ-305/AZ-305_Preparation_notes.md

 Risk Events - risks that Identity Protection is monitoring proactively and reactively:

-- Users with leaked credentials
+- Users with leaked credentials (MSFT looks up for leaked credentials on Internet)
 - Sign-ins from anonymous IP addresses
 - Impossible travel to atypical locations
 - Sign-ins from infected devices
 - Sign-ins from IP addresses with suspicious activity
 - Sign-ins from unfamiliar locations

+Based on risks we can block login or block an account entirely.

-Configuration of Azure AD Identity Protection involves configuration of Sign-in Risk Policy, User Risk Policy
+Configuration of Azure AD Identity Protection involves configuration of Sign-in Risk Policy, User Risk Policy.
+We select risk levels out of High/Medium/Low and avobe - we do not have more detailed configuration/insight as to what exactly it implies.

 #### Sign-in Risk Policy